naomilee-wr/VHProcesses/docs/_sources/SupplementaryGuidelines/Development/VxWorksDocAsCode_SG.rst.txt

 **THIS PAGE IS CURRENTLY SERVING AS A PLACEHOLDER.
 IN PROGRESS for updates.**

-The purpose is:

-- to have a consistent way to write readme document for manual test case, new feature and release what's new.
-- to treat document as code to achieve continuous delivery.

-This document provide guidance on how to use Markdown to write these readme files.
-The generated documentation web site "http://pek-vx-doc.wrs.com/" will be updated through nightly build.
+**Purpose:** IWe need a consistent way to write readme document for manual test case, new feature and release what's new.
+We also need to treat document as code to achieve continuous delivery.
+This process document is to describe how to use Markdown to write these readme files.
+The generated documentation web site http://pek-vx-doc.wrs.com/ will be updated through nightly build.

 (Source: https://jive.windriver.com/docs/DOC-74303)

 **General Guideline:**
 ------------------------

-1. Follow CommonMark specification: A strongly defined, highly compatible specification of `Markdown <https://commonmark.org/>`__.
-More specifically, we should use the following Markdown type:
+1. We should follow `CommonMark <https://commonmark.org/>`__ specification: A strongly defined, highly compatible specification of Markdown.

 More specifically, we should use the following Markdown type: